AdobeDocs/workfront.en/help/workfront-goals/goal-alignment/navigate-goal-alignment-chart.md

 * A Layout Template that includes the Goals area in the Main&nbsp;Menu.

-## Navigate the `Goal Alignment section`
+## Navigate the Goal Alignment section

 <ol>
  <li value="1"> <p><span>Use the filters in the upper-right corner of the alignment chart to select only goals that are important to you.
-For information about using filters in <span>Workfront Goals</span>, see </span><a href="../../workfront-goals/goal-management/filter-information-wf-goals.md" class="MCXref xref">Filter information in Adobe Workfront Goals</a>. </p> <p>The goals that match your filters display in the alignment chart on cards.</p>
+For information about using filters in Workfront Goals, see </span><a href="../../workfront-goals/goal-management/filter-information-wf-goals.md" class="MCXref xref">Filter information in Adobe Workfront Goals</a>. </p> <p>The goals that match your filters display in the alignment chart on cards.</p>
   <div>
    <p>The following information displays on a goal card:</p>
    <table cellspacing="0">